-Katie Miller is an American artist born in New Hampshire in 1984 who grew up in Florida and California.
-She graduated from Maryland Institute College of Art in 2007, with a BFA in painting and a minor in art history.
-In the summer of 2006, she studied traditional fresco and egg tempera in Umbria, Italy, at the International School of Drawing, Painting, and Sculpture.
+Katie Miller is an American artist born in 1984.
+She is best known for her colorful, hyperrealistic oil paintings of children.
+She was raised in New Hampshire, Florida, and California.
+Miller graduated from Maryland Institute College of Art in 2007, with a BFA in painting and a minor in art history.
+She also studied traditional fresco and egg tempera in Umbria, Italy, at the International School of Drawing, Painting, and Sculpture.
 She earned her MFA from Hoffberger School of Painting, Maryland Institute College of Art, in 2011.

-Miller has been represented by CONNERSMITH in Washington, DC since 2010.
-Her first solo show, The Fancy of Babes, was in 2011 and her most recent, Enduring, was in 2014.
-Her work has been shown in art fairs including Pulse Miami, Volta Basel, The Armory Show, and (e)merge.
-Group exhibitions include the Smithsonian Institution, John F. Kennedy Center for the Performing Arts, and Fort Wayne Museum of Art.
+Miller’s first two solo exhibitions were at Connersmith in Washington, DC.
+Her work has been shown in art fairs including Pulse Miami, Volta Basel, The Armory Show, (e)merge, and Art Palm Beach.
+Group exhibitions include the Smithsonian Institution, Fort Wayne Museum of Art, and 21c Museums.

 She is a winner of the Wynn Newhouse Award and an artist grant from the State of Maryland.
-Her work has been published or reviewed in publications including The Washington Post, Washington City Paper, and New American Paintings.
-Miller’s works are represented in public and private collections internationally, including The Rubell Family Collection, Miami, and 21C Museum, Louisville.
+Her work has been published or reviewed in publications including The Washington Post, Washington City Paper, New American Paintings, and PoetsArtists.
+Miller’s works are represented in public and private collections internationally, including The Rubell Family Collection, Miami, and 21C Museum Hotels.